-Our small student-faculty ratio will enhance your learning by creating a classroom environment where you will be encouraged to engage in critical thinking and hone your skills to meet the needs of a diverse workforce upon graduation.
+Afternoon, evening, and Saturday classes make the adaptation to academic life less difficult if you hold a full-time or part-time job.
+Some courses are also available partially or fully online.
+The small student-faculty ratio enhances learning by creating classroom environments where you will be encouraged to engage in critical thinking and hone your skills to meet the needs of a diverse clientele upon graduation.

 Graduates of the program are eligible for licensure as Marriage and Family Therapists in the state of Florida through the Florida Department of Health’s Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
 Each state board sets its own requirements for licensure, although those requirements are generally similar.
 National certification is also available through the National Board for Certified Counselors.

 Graduates typically find employment in a variety of public and private mental health services settings.
 These include community mental health agencies, hospitals, public and private social services agencies, shelters for special populations, inpatient and outpatient treatment facilities, school-based programs, substance abuse treatment programs, hospice centers, colleges and universities, and private clinical practice.